j-henshaw/Antichromatizer/README.md

 # Antichromatizer
+A silly little program.
 Generates various antichromatic images from an input image, generates animations, and allows for directed blending.

 WARNING: No guarantees are made about the safety or stability of this product.